 The CPI-E uses the same formulas and prices as the CPI-W, but their importance is determined, or weighted, differently.
 The CPI-E uses expenditure weights for households with individuals age 62 or older.
 This sample size is about one-third the size used for the CPI-U, so is subject to a greater sampling error.
 This is one reason the CPI-E continues to be classified as “experimental”.

 From 1982 to 2014, the average annual increase for the experimental CPI-E was 2.9 percent, compared to 2.7 percent for the CPI-W. Using the CPI-E to determine the Social Security COLA would increase the expected average COLA by about 0.2 percentage points per year.
 The BLS acknowledges the current CPI does not “produce official estimates for the rate of inflation experienced by subgroups of the population, such as the elderly or the poor.”
 An index for the elderly could make a difference for millions of Social Security beneficiaries.

 According to the BLS, a move to an “official” CPI-E, would require additional research including where elderly households are located, where the elderly actually shop, and what mix of products the elderly purchase.
 The June 2020 GAO report to Congress recommends BLS explore cost-efficient ways to evaluate the data currently used to produce subpopulation indexes.

-The CPI-E has been under review for nearly three decades.
+The CPI-E has been under review for four decades.
 It is time for the federal government to provide the resources for BLS to conduct this research, expand the sample size of individuals age 62 and older, conclude its analysis, and adopt a more accurate consumer price index for the elderly.